- Trail is 72 kilometres in length

 The trail resembles a narrow-overgrown logging road at the start.
 Three of us – Robyn, Linda and I set off pedalling towards Farley which is south of Maniwaki, Quebec and the official end of the trail.
-But this start was rough with sandy gravel and a barely used feel to the rail trail.
-Once the kilometres rolled by and you pedalled past the old train structure near Venosta, the trail is better defined and it is exciting to enjoy the lake views of this rambling rail trail.
+But this start was rough with sandy gravel and overgrown.
+Once the kilometres started to roll by and we pedalled past the old train structure near Venosta, the trail is better carved into the landscape.

 Within a few kilometres, we arrived at a noticeably sandy area that is known as the Valley of the Cranberries, where local cranberries are cultivated in nearby marshlands.
-Visually, it is a fascinating area with stunted trees and greenery growing out of the landscape that has a beachy kind of feel to it.
+Visually, the stunted trees and greenery growing out of the sand gave it a beachy kind of feel.

-It is a treat, once you arrive in the community of Gracefield where the path is newly paved, and it leisurely winds through Blue Sea Lake before continuing up to the town of Messines.
+It is a treat, once you arrive in the community of Gracefield, to find that the path is newly paved, and it leisurely winds through Blue Sea Lake before continuing up to the town of Messines.
 Gracefield is a good stopping point for a snack or refreshment with several options to choose from.
 Hot and humid weather dictated that we stop and enjoy a quick cold drink at one of the restos along the main street.

 This next section, almost 29 kilometres, was recently paved and busy with oodles of walkers and cyclists enjoying the new blacktop, travelling from one community to the other.
 You could see it was appreciated and would become a popular way to move between the towns along the way.